walter-a-jablonowski/simple-nutrition-counter/README.md

 Counts nutrients as simple as possible (one tab per ingredient).
 Helps improving your daily nutrient intake to improve general health and brain function.
 It also calculates partially used ingredients.

 Most people are deficient in one or more than one substance e.g. zinc, vitamin D, iron, ...
 What if you could have perfect supply?
+The problem with supplements: B12 cyanocobalamin isn't the real B12 but a cheap sythetic form, dosage while production often goes wrong and you are missing unexplored plant substances.

 ```
 composer install walter-a-jablonowski/simple-nutrition-counter